 The course allows students to get first-hand experience in dealing with environmental challenges in international, industry, nongovernmental organizations, and other relevant institutions.
 Students will tackle contemporary environmental issues assisting professionals and experiencing real-life context and practical application of their theoretical coursework.
 Through such experiential learning students enhance their research, critical thinking, problem-solving and presentation skills.
-The course can be used to get acquainted with potential host institution to conduct thesis research as well as to get familiar with potential research topic.
-Students are supervised jointly by a representative of host organization and departmental faculty member.
-Passing the course requires to intern a minimum number of hours, succesfully complete assignment given by host and report the experience.
+The course can be used to get acquainted with potential host institution to conduct thesis research as well as to get familiar with potential research topics.
+Students are supervised jointly by a representative of the host organization and a departmental faculty member.
+Passing the course requires to intern a minimum number of hours, successfully complete assignment given by the host and report the experience.

-The course consists of 1) professional activities at host organization; 2) interim group discussions with course participants undertaking internships at other institutions; 3) personal reflections on internship experience throughout the course; 4) consultations with supervisors; 5) submitting progress reports and making final public presentation of internship achievements and relevance, discussing and analyzing this experience in a group.
+The course consists of 1) professional activities at the host organization; 2) interim group discussions with course participants undertaking internships at other institutions; 3) personal reflections on internship experience throughout the course; 4) consultations with supervisors; 5) submitting progress reports and making a final public presentation of internship achievements and relevance, discussing and analyzing this experience in a group.
 Specific timeframe, deliverables and milestones are defined by the internship plan endorsed by the department and a host organization.

-The course enrollment is conditional upon approval of internship plan by the end of winter enrollment period.
+The course enrollment is conditional upon approval of the internship plan by the end of winter enrollment period.
 The internships can be both local- and remote-based.

 The number of students is limited by available internship placements and hosts’ selection of candidates.